haeussma/carin-db/data_models/app_config.md

 ### SheetModel

+- sheets
+    - Type: Sheet[]
+    - Description: A list of sheets in the database
 - sheet_connections
     - Type: SheetConnection[]
     - Description: A list of connections between sheets
 - sheet_references
     - Type: SheetReferences[]
     - Description: A list of references between sheets

+### Sheet

+- name
+    - Type: string
+    - Description: The name of the sheet
+- columns
+    - Type: Column[]
+    - Description: A list of columns in the sheet

+### Column

+- name
+    - Type: string
+    - Description: The name of the column
+- data_type
+    - Type: string
+    - Description: The data type of the column

 ### SheetConnection